Fair Exploration via Axiomatic Bargaining: Fairness-Regret Trade-off

-To prove this result, we first define regret optimality by proving a regret lower bound for grouped $K$-armed bandits, along with a matching upper bound by a UCB policy.
-We then show that these bounds imply necessary properties of all regret optimal policies that yield the desired result.
+To prove this result, we first prove a regret lower bound for grouped $K$-armed bandits, along with a matching upper bound by a UCB policy.
+Through this, we characterize a common property that all regret-optimal policies share that implies the desired result, $\ugain^{g_{\rm min}}(\pi, \cI) = 0$.